S. H. Ervin

-S. H. (Samuel Henry) Ervin, (21 January 1881 – 29 October 1977), wool broker, collector and philanthropist, was born on 21 January 1881 at Monkland, Queensland.
-Generally known as Harry, Ervin was the youngest son of Samuel Ervin and his wife, Matilda.
-His father died in the same year.
-His mother later remarried and, during his youth, Harry used his stepfather's surname, Rohde.
+S. H. (Samuel Henry) Ervin (21 January 1881 – 29 October 1977) was a wool broker, collector and philanthropist, born in Monkland, Queensland.
+He was commonly known as Harry and was the youngest son of Samuel Ervin and Matilda.
+After his father's death in the same year, his mother remarried, and during his youth, Harry adopted his stepfather's surname, Rohde.

-The Rohde family moved to Mosman, a Sydney suburb, and Ervin attended Sydney Church of England Grammar School (Shore).
+The Rohde family relocated to Mosman, a suburb of Sydney, where Ervin Rohde attended Sydney Church of England Grammar School (Shore).

-After he left school, Ervin went to Europe where he worked in woollen mills, before returning to Australia.
-During World War I he took over Lothringer & Co., a firm in which his brother-in-law Karl Lothringer was involved and, in 1927, established S. H. Ervin Limited, wool brokers.
+After leaving school, Ervin worked in woollen mills in Europe before returning to Australia.
+During World War I, Ervin assumed control of Lothringer & Co., a company associated with his brother-in-law Karl Lothringer.
+In 1927, he founded S. H. Ervin Limited, a wool brokerage firm.

-In World War II Ervin contributed to the war effort as a wool appraiser.
-His firm later benefited from the post-war wool boom.
+During World War II, Ervin worked as a wool appraiser, contributing to the war effort.
+His firm experienced growth during the post-war wool boom.